Here are our top picks for resources on Youth Culture:

-Hooked: How Casual Sex is Affecting Our Children - Joe S Mchilhaney and Freda Bush
+Hooked: New Science on How Casual Sex is Affecting Our Children | Joe S Mcilhaney and Freda Bush

-A practical look into new scientific research showing how sexual activity causes the release of brain chemicals which then result in emotional bonding and a powerful desire to repeat the activity.
+A practical look into new scientific research showing how sexual activity causes the release of brain chemicals which result in emotional bonding and a powerful desire to repeat the activity.

 A journey deep into the soul of a generation that is slowly being transformed from within.
-Whether pastors, volunteers, church leaders, friends, or members of generation Y themselves, readers will value this honest and hopeful look at restoring a broken generation with the life-changing power of the Gospel.
+Whether pastors, volunteers, church leaders, friends or members of generation Y themselves, readers will value this honest and hopeful look at restoring a broken generation with the life-changing power of the Gospel.

-What Do I Do When: Teenagers Are Depressed and Contemplating Suicide? - Steve Gerali
+What Do I Do When Teenagers Are Depressed and Contemplate Suicide? | Steve Gerali

 This series is designed to give specific critical information on the issue and to "coach" the worker through his/her role as a youth worker not a mental health professional.

-The Prodigal God (also available as a six-week DVD study) - Timothy J Keller
+The Prodigal God (also available as a six-week DVD study) | Timothy Keller

-They Like Jesus but Not the Church | Dan Kimball
+They Like Jesus But Not the Church | Dan Kimball

-Youth Workers Guide To Helping Teenagers in Crisis | Rich Van Pelt and Jim Hancock
+The Youth Workers Guide To Helping Teenagers in Crisis | Rich Van Pelt and Jim Hancock

-The Reason for God: Belief In Age of Scepticism - Timothy J Keller
+The Reason for God: Belief in an Age of Skepticism | Timothy Keller

 At a time when scientists and critics such as Richard Dawkins and Christopher Hitchens are questioning the validity of religion, this book uses literature, philosophy and reason to explain how faith in a Christian God is a soundly rational belief.

-The Difficult Doctrine of the Love of God - D A Carson
+The Difficult Doctrine of the Love of God | D. A. Carson

 The only aspect of God's character the world seems to believe in is His love—which is exactly what makes it a difficult doctrine.
 What of God's holiness, sovereignty and wrath?
 Renowned Bible scholar and teacher Don Carson provides a fresh perspective on the true nature of God's love.

 Answers to Tough Questions | Josh McDowell and Don Stewart

 Why does God allow evil?
 How do we know Jesus rose from the dead?
-This classic apologetics resource addresses the objections that sceptics commonly raise about God, the Bible, and Christian faith.
+This classic apologetics resource addresses the objections that sceptics commonly raise about God, the Bible and Christian faith.

-TV Shows That Teach - Eddie James and Tommy Woodard
+TV Shows That Teach: 100 TV Moments to Get Teenagers Talking | Eddie James and Tommy Woodard

 This book will give you plenty of TV show clip ideas to use for illustrations or teaching on a variety of topics or Bible passages.
 From the classics, to some of the latest and greatest shows, you'll find ideas that will fit into any message you're trying to communicate to your students.